Menu

 February 24, 1977

-The Japan-US Joint Committee agreed to relocate one underground oil storage tank (commonly known as No. 18 tank) to be relocated to the facility (the government completed relocation work in April 1979).
+The Japan-US Joint Committee agreed to relocate one underground oil storage tank (commonly known as No. 18 tank) to the facility (the government completed the relocation work in April 1979).

 October 13, 1981

-Tank No. 6 exploded and a fire broke out, but the fire was extinguished through joint activities between the city Fire Bureau fire brigade and the U.S.
+Tank No. 6 exploded and fire broke out, but the fire was extinguished in a joint activity between the city's Fire Bureau fire brigade and the U.S. military fire brigade.

 October 18, 2004

-The U.S.-Japan Joint Committee agreed to return a part (approximately 10 hectares)
+The Japan-U.S. Joint Committee agreed to return a portion (approximately 10 hectares).

 October 18, 2005

-The U.S.-Japan Joint Committee agreed on a notice of return of the entire land area and a part of the restricted water area (approximately 4.6 hectares) by the end of 2005 and to change the name and usage conditions pertaining to the retained restricted water area.
+At the Japan-US Joint Committee, it was agreed that the return of the entire land area and a part of the restricted water area (approximately 4.6 hectares) by the end of 2005 and changes in the name and usage conditions of the restricted water area to be maintained.

 December 2, 2005